fieldsight/fieldsight-mobile/CONTRIBUTING.md

 1. [Set up your development environment](https://github.com/opendatakit/collect#setting-up-your-development-environment).

-1. To make sure you have the latest version of the code, set up this repository as [a remote for your fork](https://help.github.com/articles/configuring-a-remote-for-a-fork/) and then [downloadableItem your fork](https://help.github.com/articles/syncing-a-fork/).
+1. To make sure you have the latest version of the code, set up this repository as [a remote for your fork](https://help.github.com/articles/configuring-a-remote-for-a-fork/) and then [sync your fork](https://help.github.com/articles/syncing-a-fork/).

 1. Create a branch for the code you will be writing: